mohamedgh16/Connecting-library-application-to-SQL-Server-using-Windows-forms/README.md

 - A basic understanding of C# programming language.
 - A basic understanding of Windows forms.
-- Visual studio installed on your system.
+- Visual Studio installed on your system.
-- SQL server installed on your system.
+- SQL Server installed on your system.

-If you don’t have Visual Studio installed on your computer, you can check this article on how to set up the C# environment in Visual Studio [here](https://www.geeksforgeeks.org/setting-environment-c-sharp/), and for SQL server you can download it from [here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).
+If you don’t have Visual Studio installed on your computer, you can check this article on how to set up the C# environment in Visual Studio [here](https://www.geeksforgeeks.org/setting-environment-c-sharp/), and for SQL Server you can download it from [here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).
 If you are new to Windows forms you can check this tutorial that would help you understand The basics of it [here](https://www.section.io/engineering-education/getting-started-with-windows-forms-using-c-sharp/).

 ### Creating the pubs database

-First of all you should create the pubs database Query in SQL server so it can be later connected to the application.
+First of all, you should create the pubs database Query in SQL server so it can be later connected to the application.
 You can find the pubs database [here](https://github.com/microsoft/sql-server-samples/blob/master/samples/databases/northwind-pubs/instpubs.sql).

-After copying the database paste it in a new Query and excute it, you should be able to see the the name of the database "pubs" to the left of your screen.
+After copying the database paste it in a new Query and execute it, you should be able to see the name of the database "pubs" to the left of your screen.

 ![CreatingPubs](https://github.com/mohamedgh16/Connecting-library-application-to-SQL-Server-using-Windows-forms/blob/main/CreatingPubs.png).